nnungest/go-ape/README.md

 ## Contributing
 Open to pull requests!

-[in progress] TODO: Incorporate github status push in Jenkinsfile to workaround ui bugs that are present in current jenkins installs.
+[pending] TODO: Incorporate github status push in Jenkinsfile to workaround ui bugs that are present in current jenkins installs.

 [FIXED] TODO: Handle http parameters for all endpoints in the form of a query: localhost:8080/hello?uppercase=true should return HELLO